-Assistant Professor - Health Education
+Assistant Professor - Community Health and Human Services

 The role of a teacher is to offer instruction that enlightens, imparts knowledge, and provides skill training.
 In this role, I work to integrate theory with practice, helping students to understand both the philosophical and applicable details regarding course concepts.
 Consequently, my classroom is learner-focused, concept orientated, and organized to provide knowledge-based and experiential instruction.